telvarost/MiscTweaks-StationAPI/README.md

 # MiscTweaks StationAPI Edition for Minecraft Beta 1.7.3

-A StationAPI mod for Minecraft Beta 1.7.3 that tweaks random things that did not fit in my other mods such as allowing stairs recipe output to be changed.
+A StationAPI mod for Minecraft Beta 1.7.3 that tweaks random things.

 **If you're looking for modern Minecraft recipes:** https://github.com/telvarost/MostlyModernRecipes-StationAPI

 # Miscellaneous Tweaks

 You will need ModMenu and GlassConfigAPI to change stairs recipe output and tweak other parts of the mod.
 See installation instructions below.
-* Mod now works on Multiplayer with GlassConfigAPI version 2.0+ used to sync configs!
+* Mod works on Multiplayer with GlassConfigAPI version 3.0+ used to sync configs!

 ## List of changes